Describe a place where you have taken photos more than once: IELTS Speaking Cue Card

 Follow up questions

-What types of photos do you enjoy taking the most?
+What types of photography do you enjoy the most?

-How do you choose the best spots for taking photos in a park?
+How do you choose the locations for your photography?

 Band 6-7